-I’m not asthmatic but this topic interests me because my elder son is.
+I'm not asthmatic but this topic interests me because my older son is.
 My son loves his cardio and team sports.
-He plays tennis.
-He’s an avid soccer player and swims.
-He also loves to dance and practices Karate, too.
-It’s heartbreaking to see his performance being limited by his asthma, especially in his younger years.
-He is now 7 and the asthmas seems to have progressively improved but during the winter months, especially during his sleep, the coughing spells occasionally makes their way back.
-Yoga isn’t something that my son likes to do at this point in his life but I’m certainly hoping to help his asthma by encouraging him to do 10-15 minutes of a tailored program like this in the coming season, especially as we enter into winter.
+He plays basketball, soccer, tennis and swims.
+He also loves to dance and practises karate, too.
+It's heartbreaking to see his performance being limited by his asthma, especially during his younger years.
+He is now 7 and the asthmas seems to have progressively improved.
+But during the winter months, especially during his sleep, the coughing spells occasionally make their way back.
+Yoga isn't something that my son likes to do at this point in his life but I'm certainly hoping to help his asthma by encouraging him to do 10-15 minutes of a tailored program (like the one below), especially as we enter into winter.
 I hope this piece is interesting and helpful to you.
 Feel free to leave me comments.

 There are various triggers for asthma flare-ups that range from slow development to the more acute, sudden onset of an asthma attack.
 The lung likes warm, moist and clean air so when one of these 3 components are disturbed is commonly when it triggers an asthma attack, such as cold air, exposure to allergen in the air (tobacco, pets, dust).
 Things that put pressure on the respiratory system can also trigger an attack, such as a cold or even exercise.

 Research is inconclusive of the exact causes of asthma but shows family history, eczema, hay fever sufferers and babies exposed to tobacco smoke have a higher risk of developing or having asthma.

 THE BENEFITS OF YOGA FOR THIS ISSUE (SYMPTOM CONTROL)